goyox86/elpr-sources/guessing-game.md

 A continuación necesitamos generar un numero secreto.
 Rust todavía no incluye una funcionalidad de numeros aleatorios en la biblioteca estándar.
 Sin embargo, el quipo de Rust provee un [`rand` crate][randcrate].
 Un ‘crate’ es un paquete de código Rust.
 Nosotros hemos estado construyendo un ‘crate binaro’, el cual es un ejecutable. `rand` es un ‘crate biblioteca’, que contiene codigo a ser usado por otros programas.

-Next, we need to generate a secret number.
-Rust does not yet include random number functionality in its standard library.
-The Rust team does, however, provide a [`rand` crate][randcrate].
-A ‘crate’ is a package of Rust code.
-We’ve been building a ‘binary crate’, which is an executable. `rand` is a ‘library crate’, which contains code that’s intended to be used with other programs.

 [randcrate]: https://crates.io/crates/rand

 Using external crates is where Cargo really shines.
 Before we can write